 Studies Excluded

-We removed three studies from meta-analysis due to concerns over relevance and accuracy.
-First, Matsuzaki, Watanabe, and Satou (2004, study 1) was removed because its entered effect sizes were unusually large for their precision (i.e., aggressive behavior r = .60 and aggressive cognition r = .53), were highly influential on the meta-regression model, and could not be found as entered in the Anderson et al. (2010) dataset by inspection of the original article.
-Panee and Ballard (2002) was removed because the study tested the effects of violent primes on in-game behaviors, not the effects of violent gameplay on aggressive outcomes; therefore, it does not provide a relevant test of the hypothesis.
+We removed two studies from the meta-analytic database due to concerns over relevance and accuracy.
+Panee and Ballard (2002) was removed because the study tested the effects of a violent or nonviolent training level on subsequent in-game behaviors in a violent video game, not the effects of violent gameplay on aggressive outcomes.
+All participants played the same violent game; therefore, it does not provide a relevant test of the hypothesis.
 Finally, Graybill, Kirsch, and Esselman (1985) was removed from analysis.
-As entered in the Anderson et al. dataset, the effect size was unusually large and significant, r = 0.57, p = 1.6 × 10−10.
-The cause of this enormous outcome was that the study’s manipulation checks were entered as though they were primary study outcomes on aggressive cognitions; again, this is not a relevant hypothesis test.
+This study measured not the amount of aggressive cognition, but the direction and type of it.
+Because each subject was categorized into one directional and one typological category, the results do not estimate differences in aggressive cognition.
+As entered in the Anderson et al. dataset, the study’s manipulation checks were entered as though they were primary study outcomes on aggressive cognitions.
+Neither of these are hypothesis-relevant tests.
+As entered by Anderson et al., the effect size of the non-manipulation-check outcomes are r = -.02 and r = .02, so we are arguably being conservative by excluding this study.

 Subsets Re-analyzed

 We reproduce estimates from Anderson et al. (2010) and apply PET, PEESE, p-curve, and p-uniform to detect and adjust for small-study effects.
 Sufficient datapoints were available to re-analyze experimental studies of aggressive affect, aggressive behavior, aggressive cognition, and physiological arousal, as well as cross-sectional studies of aggressive affect, aggressive behavior, and aggressive cognition.
-Studies are further divided to create separate best-practices-only and all-studies estimates per Anderson et al. (2010) as sample sizes permit.
+As much as sample sizes permitted, studies were further divided to create separate best-practices-only and all-studies estimates per Anderson et al. (2010) as sample sizes permit.

 The numbers of studies, overall numbers of participants, and naïve fixed- and random-effects estimates are provided for each subset in Table 1.